 Molina maintains access to care standards and processes for ongoing monitoring of access to health care provided by contracted PCPs and participating specialists.
-Providers surveyed include OB/GYN (high-volume specialists), Oncologist (high-impact specialists), and behavioral health Providers.
+Providers surveyed include PCPs (family/general practice, internal medicine, and pediatric), OB/GYN (high-volume specialists), Oncologist (high-impact specialists), and behavioral health Providers.
 Providers are required to conform to the Access to Care appointment standards listed below to ensure that health care services are provided in a timely manner.
-The standards are based on 80 percent availability for Emergency Services and 80 percent or greater for all other services.
-The PCP or their designee must be available 24 hours a day, seven days a week to Members.
+The PCP or their designee must be available 24 hours a day, 7 days a week to Members.